-Figure 10 Interrogator Type Selections
+Figure 11 Interrogator Type Selections

-2.4.3.11 Set Reply Parameters
+2.4.1.3.11 Set Reply Parameters

 The controls within the Reply Parameter Window set all user variable code and pulse parameters for each transponder reply type.
-The Reply Parameter Window is activated through the use of the Set Reply Parameters control (see Figure 9).
+The Reply Parameter Window is activated through the use of the Set Reply Parameters control (see Figure 10).
+Primary and secondary replies from the MBTS have independent controls for setting reply data content.